-The Storage and Calibration Cup (referred to as the storage cup when discussing the Smartroll in this SOP) is a rugged alternative to the standard calibration cup.
-This storage cup is not provided with the Smartroll multiparameter meters from In-Situ.
+The Storage and Calibration Cup is a rugged alternative to the standard calibration cup.
+This storage cup is not provided with the smarTROLL multiparameter meters from In-Situ.
 The vendor orders them separately from In-Situ and you must specifically request the storage cup from the vendor.

-SMARTROLL TABLET SET UP
+IN-SITU TABLET SET UP